University-of-Mons/sismic-tutorial/sismic-tutorial.md

       - always: not(active('Braking') and active('Activated'))
 ```

 The contract then applies for the root state.
-This one is constitued of 2 invariants (defined with "always" keyword), meaning that this conditions will be verified at **each** event sent to the statechart (macro step).
+This one is constituted of 2 invariants (defined with "always" keyword), meaning that this conditions will be verified at **each** event sent to the statechart (macro step).
 The conditions are defined in Python code, as in other code segments.
 Here, they ensure that the speed of the car is always positive or null, and that the statechart can never be in a situation where the car is braking while the cruise control is activated.

-Here is an another example of contract usage, in transition:
+Here is another example of contract usage, in transition:

 ```yaml
 statechart: